zanjs/tinacms.org/content/guides/gatsby/adding-tina/project-setup.md

 Hooray!

 If you see the icon and can open the editing sidebar, this means you've successfully installed & configured Tina.
 You will see a note that there is no editable content on the site yet.
-Follow the next steps to learn how to make content editable.
+Follow the next steps to learn how to make content editable.gdfg